Kong/docs.konghq.com/app/1.3.x/admin-api.md

 {{ page.ca_certificate_body }}

-Inserts (or replaces) the Ca_certificate under the requested resource with the definition specified in the body.
-The Ca_certificate will be identified via the `name or id` attribute.
+Inserts (or replaces) the CA Certificate under the requested resource with the definition specified in the body.
+The CA Certificate will be identified via the `name or id` attribute.

-When the `name or id` attribute has the structure of a UUID, the Ca_certificate being inserted/replaced will be identified by its `id`.
+When the `name or id` attribute has the structure of a UUID, the CA Certificate being inserted/replaced will be identified by its `id`.
 Otherwise it will be identified by its `name`.

-When creating a new Ca_certificate without specifying `id` (neither in the URL nor in the body), then it will be auto-generated.
+When creating a new CA Certificate without specifying `id` (neither in the URL nor in the body), then it will be auto-generated.

 Notice that specifying a `name` in the URL and a different one in the request